 Chinook School of Music – for kids aged 3 – 13.
 There are a variety of half-day camps offered over a few weeks in the summer.
 There are rockin rhythms, ukelele lessons, and musical theatre.

 Calgary Zoo art camps and zoo kids giving behind the scenes look at different parts of the zoo with a chance to learn more about animals.
-Registration for Calgary Zoo summer camps opens February 4, 2019
+Registration for Calgary Zoo summer camps is OPEN NOW.
+TELUS Spark makes science fun.
+With a variety of camps focusing on different scientific aspects and one of the best playgrounds in the city on site, it’s a great place for kids to learn and have fun.

 Butterfield Acres – for kids aged 3 – 14.
 There are half day camps for younger kids, full day options for older kids through the summer.
 Each day a farm animal is highlighted with a variety of hands-on activities which vary according to age and ability.